How-to's and tutorials

 - SPSS Macro's, syntax for running a regression as a Macro over a vector of dependent variables.

-- A wavelet analysis tutorial that even a psychologist (like me) could understand (PDF).
+- A wavelet analysis tutorial that even a psychologist (like me) could understand (PDF), from trying to figure this out as a student.

 - Me, Myself, and MRI (PDF), more "pathetic first attempts at understanding something technical by a psychologist."